Mechanically gradient polymers: Gradient in crosslink density

 A common approach to increasing the mechanical strength of polymers includes changing the crosslinking density of the polymer.
 Crosslinks connect the polymer chains creating a web that resists deformation.
 Therefore, increasing the crosslinking density in a section of a polymer will increase the modulus in this location.
 This can be used to create a mechanical gradient if the crosslinking density changes across the polymer.
 A common approach to achieving this is using a photopolymerization process which with changes in UV exposure you can change the degree of crosslinking or polymerization in the area exposed.
 In a similar manner, the amount of initiator or crosslinker could be varied across the sample creating a similar effect.

 Gradient in porosity

-Porosity can be used to decrease the modulus of a polymer as seen in polymer foams, and as seen in bone, a change in porosity and therefore density can also be used to create a mechanical gradient along its cross-section.
+Porosity gradients in polymers result in spatial variations in pore morphology and density, similar to structures observed in foams and natural materials like bone.
+These gradients introduce mechanical variation across the material by altering local stiffness and viscosity, primarily through a reduction in modulus with increasing porosity.
+A notable example is asymmetric polymer membranes created via solvent-induced phase separation, which exhibit a graded structure suited for liquid–liquid separation.
+Such membranes have widespread applications across industries, including water treatment, biopharmaceuticals, and food processing.

+Gradient via spatial control

+Gradient polymers in additive manufacturing enable the creation of parts with spatially tunable properties, expanding the potential for advanced functional components.
+Beyond geometric design freedom, this approach allows precise control over material composition within complex architectures, enabling functionally graded structures with enhanced adaptability, performance, and application-specific functionality.
+It is a simple, scalable, and cost-effective method compatible with a wide range of polymer systems.
+Notable examples include the 3D printing of biocompatible porous PDMS scaffolds shaped into organ-like structures for biomedical use, and gradient interpenetrating polymer networks (IPNs) embedded within elastomeric lattices to significantly improve and tailor energy absorption in protective applications.